Course Care & Dress Regulations

 - Avoid damage to surrounds by placing the stick in the centre of the cup.

-The use of mobile telephones is prohibited on the course.
+The use of mobile telephones is prohibited on the course, unless they are being used for scoring or emergency purposes.

 All Clubhouse staff are trained in Responsible Service of Alcohol.
 They are obligated under State Legislation to observe these principals, and will refuse to serve liquor to intoxicated patrons, and request drunk and disorderly patrons to leave the premises.